 The original, 1939 cinematic adaptation is the basis for the most popular versions of THE WIZARD OF OZ .
-Licensing for these adaptations is available from Tams Witmark.
+Tams Witmark licenses this adaptation.
 If you have an older cast, you will likely want to select either the MUNY or R.S.C. version of the show.
 Both include all of the musical numbers made famous by the movie.
 However, they differ slightly in their presentation.

-- The MUNY version is truly geared towards being performed onstage, though it still contains the key elements and plotlines of the movie.
-The presentation calls for fewer special effects and the script is written to be designed and performed as a traditional stage show.
-If you have a high school-aged cast this may be the script for you.
+- The MUNY version is truly geared towards being performed onstage.
+(Though it still contains the key elements and plotlines of the movie.)
+The presentation calls for fewer special effects.
+Additionally, the script is written with a traditional stage show in mind.
+If you are directing a high school-aged cast, this may be the script for you.

 - The R.S.C. version embraces the movie and brings it to life on-stage.
-It requires more technical effects and is more demanding vocally for your chorus and actors.
+It requires more technical effects.
+Furthermore, it is more demanding vocally.
 If you have a larger cast, more advanced vocalists, and a fly system available, then this is your WIZARD OF OZ.

 If you have a young cast, then you still have two scripts to choose from.

-- Tams Witmark’s WIZARD OF OZ – Young Performers’ Edition is ideal for Directors who have middle or grade school-aged casts.
+- Tams Witmark’s WIZARD OF OZ – Young Performers’ Edition is ideal for middle and grade schools.
 This edition reduces the script to fit a one hour run time.
 However, it still contains critical scenes, popular musical numbers, and the feel of the film version.

 - Musical Theatre International licenses the Prince Street Players version of THE WIZARD OF OZ.
-This script is part of MTI’s Theatre for Young Actors collection, which makes making it ideal for Directors with grade and middle school aged casts and crews.
-Do note that this version is based upon the original book, versus the movie.
-As such, it does not contain all of the musical numbers and exact details associated with the film.
+This script is part of MTI’s Theatre for Young Actors collection.
+Therefore, it is ideal for middle and grade school casts and crews.
+However, do note that this version is based upon the original book, versus the movie.
+As such, some of the musical numbers and exact details associated with the film are absent.

 Key Scenes to Make Your Mark